ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 ## Key concepts

-This shopping list app is a small single page web application consisting of an HTML file, a couple of CSS files, and a couple of JavaScript files, the PouchDB library but no other JavaScript frameworks (i.e., jQuery, Ember.js, etc.).
+This shopping list app is a small single page web application consisting of an HTML file, a couple of CSS files, and a couple of JavaScript files, and the PouchDB library.
+No other JavaScript framework framework (such as jQuery or Ember.js) or library other than PouchDB is used.
 The web page will allow multiple shopping lists to be created (e.g., Groceries, Clothes, etc.) each with a number of shopping list items associated with them (e.g., Bread, Water, etc.).

 So what sets this app apart?
 Its Offline First architecture.
 The Offline First approach plans for the most constrained network environment first, enabling a great user experience even while the device is offline or has only an intermittent connection, and providing progressive enhancement as network conditions improve.
 This design also makes the app incredibly performant (fast!) on the best of networks.

 PouchDB, CouchDB, and Service Worker are the primary tools that turn our simple shopping list app into a high performance, offline-capable Progressive Web App.

-**Data stays safe on your device, even while it's offline.**  <br>Persistance of shopping lists and item data entered by the user is achieved using the in-browser database PouchDB.
+**Data stays safe on your device, even while it's offline.**
+Persistance of shopping lists and item data entered by the user is achieved using the in-browser database PouchDB.
 This will allow your data to survive between sessions and when disconnected from the network.
-(Whether you remember that you need juice while you're on your trusty home WiFi or in the middle of the wilderness, you can still add it your list.)
+(Whether you remember that you need juice while you're on your trusty home Wi-Fi or in the middle of the wilderness, you can still add it your list.)

-**Data syncs between devices when a connection is available.**  <br>When a connection is available, the data is synced from the local device to a CouchDB database in the cloud, and can thus be shared across multiple devices or users.
+**Data syncs between devices when a connection is available.**
+When a connection is available, the data is synced from the local device to a CouchDB database in the cloud, and can thus be shared across multiple devices or users.
 (Need to share your grocery list with your roommate or access it on both your phone and your laptop?
 No problem!)

-**The app loads quickly, even while offline.**  <br>To keep the app itself functional while offline, a Service Worker is used to cache page resources (the most important HTML, CSS, and JavaScript files) when the web application is first visited.
+**The app loads quickly, even while offline.**
+To keep the app itself functional while offline, a Service Worker is used to cache page resources (the most important HTML, CSS, and JavaScript files) when the web application is first visited.
 Each device must have a connection for this first visit, after which the app will be fully functional even while offline or in shoddy network conditions.
 (No more error messages or frustratingly slow page loads.)

-**The app can be installed on a mobile device.**  <br>In combination with the Service Worker used for caching, a manifest file containing metadata allows the app to become a Progressive Web App, an enhanced website that can be installed on a mobile device and can then be used with or without an internet connection.
+**The app can be installed on a mobile device.**
+In combination with the Service Worker used for caching, a manifest file containing metadata allows the app to become a Progressive Web App, an enhanced website that can be installed on a mobile device and can then be used with or without an internet connection.
 (It's secretly still a website, but you can access it through one of those handy dandy little app icons on your homescreen!)

 Explore the code in this GitHub repository to see how the Offline First design is applied.